 It is to everyone’s benefit that continuity of care is a more accessible process.
 In the past, moving required the additional stressor of transferring care to another mental health provider and having to start all over again with opening up about your past to someone new.

-Proudly offering services to clients in the following PSYPACT states: Alabama, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming currently.
+Proudly offering services to clients in the following PSYPACT states: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming currently.
 Check back soon as availability in more states is expanding!
 Additionally, Dr. Danielle is separately licensed in VA and CT.

 1. Low Barrier to Entry: An easy way to describe it is this—all those things you hate about your doctor's waiting room?
 They apply in therapy as well.
 Finding the office, sitting, anxiously counting down the time, waiting for your name to be called.
 With teletherapy, it’s almost always in the comfort of your own home.
 You can have your cozy blanket, your special mug, all the things that make you feel at ease.
 What better start to therapy and opening up than in your safe space?

 2. Privacy: Telepsychology ensures maximal privacy every time.
 No more running into people you know in the waiting room!
 While we all have issues and therapy is normalized, telepsychology removes this concern altogether.

 3. Efficiency: Time is perhaps our most precious resource.
 As such, commutes can be frustrating and stressful for clients already prone to anxiety.
 Unexpected traffic closures often lead clients to race in, anxious about being late or missing any part of their therapy time.
 With enough multi-tasking on their schedules, the last thing clients need to worry about is one more place to be.

 4. Flexibility: Telepsychology allows for maximal flexibility for overworked and overcommitted clients.
 Those who need services the most often have the least time.
 FFC offers an online booking portal to schedule appointments for your convenience.